Financial Planning (FP)

 This course explores, in depth, financial planning issues and topics identified based on student and faculty interests.
 I provides an opportunity for students who have specific projects in mind.
 Students conduct research and write original papers of publishable quality, and make an oral presentation of the research findings to fellow seminar participants at the end of the semester.

 FP 781 Internship in Financial Planning Practice (3 credits)

-Enables students to enhance their development and direction by integrating prior classroom study with the real-world experience of professional employment.
-Each student is required to prepare a research paper addressing a contemporary financial planning issue and a paper assessing the work experience, under the supervision of a faculty adviser.
+This course enables students to enhance their development and direction by integrating prior classroom study with the real-world experience of professional employment.
+Each student is required to prepare a research paper addressing a contemporary financial planning issue and a paper assessing the work experience, under the supervision of a faculty advisor.